voyd-lang/voyd/spec/surface.md

     	(block
     		(let (= x 5))
     		(mul 4 x)))

-    // An example of bad usage
-    add(
-    	3 4 5
-		// Bad!, these arguments will be passed to the parent add call since the lines are wrapped in parenthesis sub a b c
-    )

-	// Becomes
-	(add 3 4 5 sub a b c)
     ```

 3. Isolated named arguments, that is named arguments that are on their own line, are applied to the